13. Egypt – 2005

-I believe I was always meant to go to Egypt.
-I received my undergraduate degree in Ancient Near Eastern Studies (Egypt, Palestine, Turkey etc.) from the Oriental Institute at the University of Chicago.
-I married an Egyptologist, who for a while worked at the Metropolitan Museum in NYC; put together the Temple of Dendur, which was brought to New York block by block when the High Dam threatened to flood it.
-He also brought the Tut exhibit to the museum.
+I was always meant to go to Egypt.
+I received my undergraduate degree in Ancient Near Eastern Studies at the University of Chicago.
+Then I married an Egyptologist, who put together the Temple of Dendur, at the MET Museum, NYC.
+He also brought King Tut exhibit to the museum.
 He made frequent trips to Egypt but I was barred from entering the country – I had been born in Israel and my U.S. passport had my birthplace on it.

-In 1979 the Egypt- Israel Peace was signed, which would allow me to travel to Egypt, but life interfered in the guise of small children and a divorce.
-Now, I was retired and looking for a winter get-away.
-Egypt seemed the logical next trip in combination with a family visit in Israel.
+In 1979 the Egypt- Israel Peace was signed, which would have allowed me to travel to Egypt, but I had children and work responsibilities.
+However, now I was retired and looking for a winter get-away.
+Egypt seemed the logical next trip in combination with a family visit to Israel.

-By now, I have traveled enough to know that I prefer to plan my own tour with a company that will provide, hotel transfers, guides (and/or drivers) rather than take a prearranged tour that moves from site to site at lightning speed.
+I decided to plan my own tour with a company that will provide, hotel transfers, guides (and/or drivers) rather than take a prearranged tour that moves from site to site at lightning speed.
 Gat Tours came up with a great itinerary as well as guides and drivers at each location.

-Below is a brief description of the main attractions we visited while in Cairo.
+Below is a brief description of some of the main attractions we visited while in Cairo.

-Memphis is the first capital of Egypt and is now an open-air museum.
-It was very exciting to see the incredible standing statute of Ramses II, the sphinx and the excavations after studying about them so long ago.
+Memphis was the first capital of Egypt and is now an open-air museum.
+It was very exciting to see the incredible standing statute of Ramses II, the sphinx as well as the excavations after studying about them so long ago.

-Saqqara’s main attraction is the Djoser’s Step Pyramid, the first known (or preserved) pyramid.
+Djoser’s Step Pyramid is the first known (or preserved) pyramid.
 Originally the kings were buried in Mastabas, large flat roofed rectangular structures.
 King Djoser began to build his mastaba like his predecessors but decided to make it higher by adding another level and continued the process until he ended up with the step pyramid.

 We were able to go into Khafre’s pyramid.
 What an experience!
 The entrance is a very long narrow low passage way.
 I had to bend down quite a bit to get in – first going down then back up to reach the tomb section.
 I was really glad to be only 5’2”.
 The air became very stale after a while.
 At the end of the tunnel, there was a good size room which was the burial room.

-The Egyptian Museum: Since my visit, a new museum has been built and opened.
+The Egyptian Museum: Since my visit, a new museum has been opened.
 I am sure it is wonderful – the collection is incredible.
-Unfortunately, when I was there the old museum resembled a dirty store room rather than a museum..
-Most of the artifacts were piled together in dirty cases with no labels or organization.
+Unfortunately, when I was there the old museum resembled a dirty store room rather than a museum.
+Most of the artifacts were piled together in cases with no labels or organization.

 Cairo to Luxor

-We took the overnight luxury train from Cairo to Luxor, with a compartment to ourselves and seats that converted to bunk beds.
-We arrived at 6am, and because we used a great tour company, we were able to get into our hotel, the Sheridan, right away to shower and rest.
+We took the overnight “luxury” train from Cairo to Luxor, with a compartment to ourselves and seats that converted to bunk beds.
+We arrived at 6 AM, and our tour company arranged for us to immediately check into our hotel room.

 Luxor is fantastic and in my opinion, rivals Cairo for antiquities.
 It is a small town with a small souk (market) and a lovely riverfront.
-Its attractions are the two amazing temples on the East Bank of the Nile– the Karnak and Luxor Temples, the and King and Queen Tombs, the Colosus of Manor and more Temples on the West Bank.
+Its attractions are the two amazing temples on the East Bank of the Nile– the Karnak and Luxor Temples, the and King and Queen Tombs, the Colossus and more Temples on the West Bank.

 Karnak Temple is overwhelmingly amazing.
 It is about 10 times larger than I imagined, with a whole series of temples– one inside the other built by various kings.
 The pillars, the carvings, the statues, the colors are all just wonderful.
-I tried to capture it above, but Karnak is so massive, it is hard to photograph.
+I tried to capture its beauty and size in the pictures above, but Karnak is so massive, it is hard to photograph.

-The kings and queens of ancient Egypt built their tombs on the west bank of the Nile.
+The kings and queens of ancient Egypt built their tombs on the west bank of the Nile in an area called Valley of the Kings.
 The ancient Egyptians believed that the sun died each night in the west, therefore it made sense to have the tombs in the west as well.

-These tombs are later in date than the Giza ones, and date from when the capital moved to Luxor.
-These kings had seen the earlier pyramids plundered – after all it’s easy to know where the king is buried if it’s under a pyramid, therefore, they built their tombs into the side of the mountain hoping that these tombs would be hard to find and plunder.
+The Luxor tombs date after the capital moved here from Giza.
+These kings had seen the earlier pyramids plundered – after all it’s easy to know where the king is buried if his tomb is under a pyramid.
+The Luxor kings, therefore, built their tombs into the side of the mountain hoping that they would be hard to find and plunder.
 Unfortunately, that was not the case and the only known tomb to escape plunder was Tut’s tomb.
-At the time of my visit, 62 tombs have been found for the kings and about 70 for the queens.
+At the time of my visit, 62 king tombs have been unearthed by archaeologists and about 70 queen tombs.

-In order to keep the tombs from deteriorating, only three tombs were open in the Valley of the Kings at a time.
+In order to keep the tombs from deteriorating, only three tombs are kept open at a time, in the Valley of the Kings.
 I went into all three.
 They were much larger than I expected, housing multiple rooms with beautiful decorations on the walls and ceilings.
 The colors are still vibrant.
 The illustrations show the king with the gods – sometimes with the wife – often with the people they conquered, who are mostly the Nubians and the Syrians.
 In one relief, the conquered ones are upside down so that they can’t revolt.

 The Royal Cleopatra: Luxor to Aswan

-The next main adventure was gliding down peacefully on the Nile on the Royal Cleopatra between Luxor and Aswan for five days.
+The next main adventure was gliding down peacefully on the Nile for five days between Luxor and Aswan on the Royal Cleopatra

-Our private boat (it is suitable for 2 couples), a modified Felucca (sail boat), was perfect.
+Our private boat, a modified Felucca (sail boat), was perfect.
 It was charming, and comfortable with two private rooms with ensuite bathrooms and living/dining/kitchen area.
 The upper deck had tables, chairs and four lounge chairs with an awning to keep out the sun.
 We had total privacy since the crew slept on the towboat.
-The only quirk on the boat was the shower, a hose that came out of the sink and had to be held.
+The only quirk on the boat was the shower; a hose that came out of the sink and had to be held.
 The bathroom (tiny) had a hole in the corner for the water to drain after the shower.

 As we sailed down the river, we watched the large cruise boats go by in packs with their noisy dirty motors while we sailed slowly and quietly.
 We sat on deck and read or watched the scenery.
 The river banks are very rural, therefore, we had lovely background noises of donkeys, roosters, cows and the periodic call to prayer.
 It was simple living, simple food and absolutely delightful.

-One reason to take the Nile cruise rather than fly or drive is the interesting stops along the way.
-The two main attractions where most boats stop are; Edfu and Kom Ombo Temples,.
+One reason to take the Nile cruise rather than fly or drive are the interesting stops along the way.
+The two main attractions where most boats stop are; Edfu and Kom Ombo Temples.
 Each temple was special.

 The Edfu temple had two beautiful falcons guarding the temple.